prajyotkcsu/portfolio/README.md

 ### Work Experience:
 **Software Engineer @ Dish Network (March 2024 - Present)** <br>
-*I’m a developer on this epic team called ‘Events’  that handles communication on behalf of other teams.
-This involves receiving close to 10 million events and notifications in a single day and routing them to their respective targets.*
+I’m a developer on this epic team called ‘Events’  that handles communication on behalf of other teams.
+This involves receiving close to 10 million events and notifications in a single day and routing them to their respective targets.
+Following are some of my contributions
-##### Projects I have built or contributed to independently so far
-#### Unified Deployment with Harness
+Unified Deployment with Harness<br>
 We traditionally used GitLab for code deployment across repositories and CloudFormation for AWS-based software.
 As pipeline issues arose—code inconsistently deploying across environments and delayed approvals due to inaccessible files—we conducted R&D to find a better solution.
 This led to adopting Harness, unifying deployments on a single platform for better tracking and consistency.
-#### Scaling Event Processing to 5 Million Without Lambda Throttling
+Scaling Event Processing to 5 Million Without Lambda Throttling<br>
 We scaled event processing from 1 million to 5 million without crashing AWS Lambda by introducing AWS SQS as a pseudo buffer between AWS EventBridge and Lambda.
 This effectively prevented Lambda throttling, enabling smooth and efficient scaling.
-#### API for Safe Event Stream Management
+API for Safe Event Stream Management<br>
 We designed an API to shut off the stream of events from specific sources flagged as unsafe, ensuring the rest of the workflow continued uninterrupted.
-#### Customizable Delays for Event Delivery
+Customizable Delays for Event Delivery<br>
 In scenarios requiring delayed event delivery (e.g., 15, 25, or 45 minutes), we developed an endpoint that accepts a customizable delay value.
 AWS Scheduled Events were used to manage these delays with precision.